cysouw/diathesis/text/c04_summaryEpi.md

 ## Modality {#sec:epithesis-mood}

 The grammatical marking of ~~modality~~ expresses a personal stance of the speaker towards the state-of-affairs.
 In grammars of European languages it is commonly discussed in the context of modal verbs, like *können*, *müssen* or *dürfen*.
 However, German has various other monoclausal structures to express modality.
-This includes some categories from the less-trodden paths of grammatical description like the trinity of *Kogativ* 'to intend', *Konativ* 'to try' and *Effektiv* 'to succeed'.
+This includes some categories from the less-trodden paths of grammatical description like the (almost Caesarian) trinity of *Kogativ* 'to intend', *Konativ* 'to try' and *Effektiv* 'to succeed'.

 ### *Modalverben* {#sec:summary-modalverben}